doriordan/skuber/docs/GUIDE.md

 ***networking***

-Supports NetworkPolicy kind (for Kubernertes v1.7 and above)
+Supports `NetworkPolicy` resources (for Kubernetes v1.7 and above) - see Kubernetes [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) documentation.

 [Custom Resources](https://kubernetes.io/docs/concepts/api-extension/custom-resources/) are a powerful feature which enable Kubernetes clients to define and use their own custom resources to be treated in the same way as built-in kinds.
 They are useful for building custom controllers and other advanced use cases.
 See the `customresources` example in the `examples` sub-project to see how you can define custom resources that are first-class citizens in the Skuber API.